chetanbj2001/ChatApplication-EXCELR/README.md

 # ChatApplication-EXCELR
 # Chat App

-This is a simple chat application built with React and Socket.IO for real-time communication between clients and agents.
+This is a versatile chat application built with React, React Router DOM, Socket.IO, and Express for real-time communication between clients and agents.
+The application supports the concept of waiting rooms, allowing multiple clients to connect simultaneously.
+If a client disconnects, another client can seamlessly join the chat room.

 ## Prerequisites